Dominik Wermke

 My research areas of interest include usable security, supporting software experts, the software supply chain, and the open source ecosystem.
 Designing secure and user-friendly systems, developing tools to assist software professionals, enhancing transparency and trust in the software supply chain, and improving collaboration and security in open source communities.

-My work has appeared in the top-tier security venues such as IEEE S&P, USENIX Security, and ACM CCS, as well as field-specific venues such as SOUPS and ACSAC.
+My work has appeared in the top-tier security venues IEEE S&P, USENIX Security, ACM CCS, and NDSS, as well as field-specific venues such as CHI, SOUPS, and ACSAC.

 Dominik Wermke is an Assistant Professor in the Department of Computer Science at the North Carolina State University.
 Prior to NC State, he worked as a researcher at the CISPA Helmholtz Center for Information Security and was part of the TeamUSEC research group for human-centered security.
 He received his Dr. rer. nat.
 (PhD equivalent) in computer science from Leibniz University Hannover in 2023 and both a M.Sc. and B.Sc. from Saarland University in 2016 and 2015 respectively.